jrhoun/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/catalogs/configuring-catalog-permissions.md

-# Setting Catalog Permissions
+# Configuring Catalog Permissions

-Users can set permissions for the entire catalog.
-Although users cannot set permissions for individual products, they can instead [use channels](../creating-and-managing-products/channels/introduction-to-channels.md) to display specific products to specific customers.
+Users with the administrator role can configure a Catalog's permissions.

-Setting a Catalog's permissions require access to the Control Panel.
-A user's role must have the necessary permissions to do so; to define a user's permission, see [Defining Role Permissions](https://learn.liferay.com/dxp/7.x/en/users-and-permissions/roles-and-permissions/defining-role-permissions.html).
+Although users cannot configure permissions for individual products, they can instead [use channels](../creating-and-managing-products/channels/introduction-to-channels.md) to display specific products to specific customers.

-## Assigning the Necessary Permissions
+## Creating a Catalog Manager Role

-Users can [create a custom role](../../account-management) or modify an existing Role.
+Instead of having multiple users with administrator-level permissions, you can create [create a custom account role](../../account-management/creating-a-custom-account-role.md) or modify an existing Role to manage only Catalogs and Products.
+This Role will have at minium access to the _Control Panel_ and _Commerce_-related permissions.
+To learn more about defining a user's permission, see [Defining Role Permissions](https://learn.liferay.com/dxp/7.x/en/users-and-permissions/roles-and-permissions/defining-role-permissions.html).

 To define Permissions for a new Catalog Manager Role: